hashicorp/terraform-provider-azurerm/examples/cdn/frontdoor/frontdoor-cmk-byoc-custom-domain/README.md

-## Example CDN Frontdoor: Frontdoor Managed TLS/SSL Certificate with Multiple Custom Domains
+## Example CDN Frontdoor: Frontdoor CMK(Customer Managed Key)/BYOC(Bring Your Own Certificate) TLS/SSL Certificate with Custom Domain

 !>**IMPORTANT:** CDN Frontdoor is a **GLOBAL** resource.
 So make sure that your `${var.prefix}` value is sufficiently random else your resources may have naming collisions and cause unexpected errors when running this example and cause it to fail when applied(e.g. `foo`, `bar` or `example` would not be a good choice for the `${var.prefix}` argument as those values would have a high probability of collision).